 This class has the same attributes and methods as the class DefaultEdge: source, target, weight attributes; methods to obtain the source, target and weight information, and the expected constructor.

-Raw Graph
+Raw Graph [Lili]

 The raw graphs, with their corresponding class EntailmentGraphRaw, are directed multigraphs (have multiple directed edges between the same pair of nodes) obtained by merging fragment graphs.
 The choice to represent this structure as a multigraph is motivated by the possibility that the entailment decision between a pair of nodes could be obtained from different entailment decision algorithms (EDAs).
 The different edges are combined when building a collapsed entailment graph, after all fragments graphs were merged into one raw graph.